We don't think so

 We know what makes people sick at work.

-The CIPD Health and Wellbeing at Work report (2019) highlighted the top 3 causes of
+The CIPD Health and Wellbeing at Work report (2019) highlighted the top 3 causes of stress-related illness as:

 - Heavy workloads

 For most people reading this, the above will come as no surprise.
 We are all required to do more with less, and it’s been that way for some time.
 We all know the pain points at work that make people sick.

 Does this mean that existing solutions are not working?